Lab: Conservation of Matter

 like the reaction has finished.
 Record the mass to the nearest 0.01 g.

-- Change in mass is Δm = mf - mi.
-This means that change in mass (Δm) equals the the final mass (mf, after the change) minus the initial mass (mi, before the change).
-If the answer is a positive number then the experiment shows a gain in mass.
+In order to quantify any changes you find you will calculate the Change in Mass: Δm = mf - mi.
+This means that change in mass (Δm) equals the the final mass (mf, the mass after the change) minus the initial mass (mi, before the change).
+If the answer is a positive number then the experiment shows a gain of mass.
 If the answer is a negative number then the experiment shows a loss of mass.

-called percent difference using the formula below.
+called a Percent Difference using the formula below.
 This is the percent change in mass.

 Δm